l-ramirez-lopez/resemble/README.md

 for: computing and evaluate spectral dissimilarity matrices, projecting the spectra onto low dimensional orthogonal variables, spectral neighbor search, etc.

-## Core functionality

-The core functionality of the package can be sumarizted with the following
-functions:

-__`mbl`__: implements memory-based learning (MBL) for modeling and predicting continuous response variables.
-For example, it can be used to reproduce the famous LOCAL algorithm proposed by Shenk et al. (1997).
-In general, this function allowes you to easily customize your own MBL regression-prediction method.

-__`rslocal`__: implements the rs-local modeling approach proposed by Lobsey et al. (2017).
-This function allows you to find in a reference data set, an optimal set of observations to build a model for an specific set of observations.

-__`dissimilarity`__: Computes dissimilarity matrices based on several methods (e.g. Euclidean, Mahalanobis, cosine, correlation, moving correlation, Spectral information divergence, principal components dissimilarity and partial least squares dissimilarity).

-__`ortho_projection`__: A function for dimensionality reduction using either principal component analysis or partial least squares (a.k.a projection to latent structures).

-__`search_neighbors`__: A function to efficiently retrieve from a refence set the k-nearest neighbors of another given data set.

 ## Memory-based learning (MBL)

 To expand a bit more the explanation on the `mbl` function, let's define